About Wellington Youth Orchestra

 Concert 2: Saturday 12 October, 3.30 pm, St James Church, 71 Woburn Road, Lower Hutt

 The concert features the Bruch Violin Concerto with soloist Asaki Watanabe (winner of the Concerto Competition), as well as Saint-Saens’ Organ Symphony and Glazunov ‘Autumn’.

 Tickets $20.00 (students and unwaged – gold coin), available at the door.

 The winner of the WYO Concerto Competition for 2019 is Asaki Watanabe, Concertmaster .of Wellington Youth Sinfonietta.

-Asaki’s prize will be to play her concerto at the last WYO concert of the year.
+Asaki’s prize will be to play the Bruch violin concerto at the last WYO concert of the year.
 There will be two performances, on 6 and 12 October.

 Warm congratulations to all the second-round contestants.
 The standard in 2019 was very high, and we heard some great performances.
 The panel of judges was Mark Carter (Chair), Vesa-Matti Leppanen, and Hamish McKeich.

 You can read more about Asaki on the Wellington Youth Sinfonietta Facebook page.